My recipes → Your inbox. Sign up today!

 Pumpkin oatmeal chocolate chip cookies stacked.

 If you love that cozy pumpkin pie flavor, these pumpkin oatmeal chocolate chip cookies will be the perfect healthy cookie recipe to make and enjoy during the fall.
-They are made with nutrient-rich ingredients like oatmeal, pumpkin puree, coconut sugar, and coconut oil.
+They are made with nutrient-rich ingredients like oat flour, oatmeal, pumpkin puree, coconut sugar, and coconut oil.
 Soft, fluffy, and full of flavor!

 Why you’ll love this recipe